 Our Medical Misdiagnosis Attorneys Know From Experience That There are Common Areas Where Misdiagnosis is Likely to Occur

 Misdiagnosis may involve:

-- laboratory mistakes, such as reading the wrong sample or mixing up patients’ lab results
+- Laboratory mistakes, such as reading the wrong sample or mixing up patients’ results.

 Some of the most common illnesses that are misdiagnosed are:

-- pneumonia and pulmonary embolism and aneurysm that may not show up on chest X-rays.
+- Pneumonia and pulmonary embolisms, and aneurysms that may not show up on chest X-rays.

 Examples of harm include:

-If you win a lawsuit, compensation will depend on the specific types of harm you suffered and can include:
+If you win your lawsuit, the compensation you receive will depend on your individual situation and the specific types of harm you suffered.
+It can include: